cblab/admin-dash/readme.md

 On the admin panel, check the site pages link for additional pages with working data grids, written in Vue.js.

 To use this application, you need a working knowledge of the Laravel framework, with composer installed.
 If you are unfamiliar with Laravel, see the [docs](https://laravel.com/docs/5.4).
-For those just getting started, check out [Laravel 5.4 For Beginners](https://leanpub.com/laravel-5-4-for-beginners).

 ## License

 Admin-Dash is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).